 The curriculum is divided in three sub-curricula: 1) idea workshops; 2) incubator workshops and 3) social enterprise start-up/implementation workshops.
-Each workshop will help participants to prepare a FairShares Plan (using the FairShares Planner), then undertake further learning activities to fill out a FairShares Canvass to hone ideas and build confidence in pitching the enterprise to potential members and/or supporters and investors.
+Each workshop will help participants to prepare a FairShares Plan (using the FairShares Planner) then undertake further learning activities to fill out a FairShares Canvass to hone ideas and build confidence in pitching the enterprise to potential members and/or supporters and investors.
 The Ideas Workshop is the first stage.
 Its role is to generate relevant ideas that have the potential to become sustainable activities.
 Potential and interested stakeholders from local neighbourhoods (or online communities) will be invited to a creative workshop that explores their expertise and interests in a way that generates creative ideas.
-The objective is to identify potential innovations/ideas that can be added to the FairShares Platform as a project.
-Each stakeholder can comment and develop the idea using the FairShares Planner.
+The objective is to identify potential innovations/ideas that can be added to the FairShares Planner.
 The design of the workshop and the FairShares Planner will enable learners to interact with each other, promote their right to participate and increase their creative potential.